-How much more tolerance zone area we will get in circular tolerance zone?
+How much more tolerance zone area we will get in the circular tolerance zone?

-We will get about 57% more area in circular tolerance zone compared to rectangular tolerance zone
+We will get about 57% more area in the circular tolerance zone compared to the rectangular tolerance zone

-Does circular tolerance zone in GD&T adds more cost to the part?
+Does the circular tolerance zone in GD&T adds more cost to the part?